stevieb9/tesla-charge/README.md

 ### Files - Headers

 All headers can be found under the `inc/` directory.
+Aside from the [Tesla Vehicle class](#teslavehicleh), they contain user definable variables such as GPIO pin configurations, timing configurations etc.

 #### TeslaChargeInterface.h